harsh-rajpal/Crypto_project/README.md

-Website for Modified RSA Algorithm Calculator
+Website for Encrypting and Decrypting a message using RSA algorithm by using Prime numbers.